 Turning negative situations into positive ones: a real-life case study.
 Here, you will get a chance to work through a situation that David turned around.

 Practice with a no pain final exam.
 Attempt to ‘stump’ the instructor given your difficult scenario.

 Vice President, Technology Management Services, Citadel Information Group

-David Lam has 27 years of experience managing information for small and medium businesses including custom software development, systems management and information security.
+David Lam has over three decades years of experience managing information for small and medium businesses including custom software development, systems management and information security.
 As a former CIO and Chief Information Security Officer, David brings a holistic and highly integrated view of technology services to his day-to-day work.
 David has worked as a consultant, for a university, for a nonprofit and in the corporate realm.

 Mr. Lam is a Certified Six Sigma Black Belt from ASQ and has also achieved ITIL Foundations, CNE, MCSE, CCNA, CCDA and Network+ certifications.
 David holds a bachelor’s degree from UCLA and while there was elected to Phi Beta Kappa.
 He has taught multiple college extension classes and has presented at numerous conferences on technology, information security and physical security.
-David works to build the information security community through the Los Angeles ISSA, where he is currently vice president, and through the ASIS Information Technology Security Council (ITSC) where he chairs the Certification subcommittee.
-David chairs the Los Angeles ISSA Information Security Summit.
-David also runs the Los Angeles CISO forum.
+Leveraging his technology background, David also works with individuals and organizations on strategy, teambuilding and coaching.